Gender of the Noun

 teacher (used for both males and females)

-engineer (used for both male and female The gender of the country’s and ship’s names
+engineer (used for both males and females The gender of the country’s and ship’s names

 The country’s name refers to the type of feminine gender while observing it as a political unit and using the word: